adrianschneider94/schedule-fns/README.md

 // 2020-09-03T08:00:00.000+02:00/2020-09-03T17:00:00.000+02:00

-// Normally schedule-fns will take the local time zone.
+// Normally schedule.js will take the local time zone.
 However you can specify
 // a custom IANA time zone.
 let workHoursInTokyo = DailySchedule("08:00", "21:00", {timeZone: "Asia/Tokyo"})
 for (let interval of take(workHoursInTokyo(startDate), 3)) {